Schedule Delay Analysis - Choosing a Method & Why do They Deliver Different Results

 Please note: You can check other time zones here.

 Jim is the Senior Advisor to the recently formed Ankura Construction Forum™.

-The Forum strives to be the construction industry’s resource for thought leadership and best practices on avoidance and resolution of construction project disputes globally.
+The Forum strives to be the construction industry’s resource for thought leadership and best practices on global avoidance and resolution of construction project disputes.
 Jim was the founder and Executive Director of the Navigant Construction Forum™.
-Formerly he was the Executive Director, Corporate Claims Management Group, Fluor Corporation, one of the world’s largest EPCM contractors.
-Prior to this Jim was Vice President of PinnacleOne and Executive Director of the PinnacleOne Institute and a Senior Construction Claims Consultant for CH2M HILL, Inc.
+Formerly he was the Executive Director of Corporate Claims Management Group, Fluor Corporation, one of the world’s largest EPCM contractors.
+Before this, Jim was Vice President of PinnacleOne, Executive Director of the PinnacleOne Institute, and Senior Construction Claims Consultant for CH2M HILL, Inc.

 NOT INTERESTED IN THIS COURSE?